 - 9. The US Is Its Biggest Market

-- 12. Tesla Model Y Is the Best-selling Plug-in Electric Vehicle
+- 12. Tesla Model Y Takes the Lead

-- 13. It’s the Sixth Biggest Company in the World
+- 13. It’s the Eighth Biggest Company in the World

 - 14. Consumers Are More Satisfied With Tesla Than Mercedes-Benz